Maxim-Dubreil/SpaceSurvivor-GAME-2D/README.md

 ## 📜 Credits

-- Developed by: Maxime, Yannis and Theo.
+- Developed by: Maxim, Yannis and Theo.
+At Epitech Rennes.

 Join the cosmic adventure! 🚀